-The Internet and networking technology is becoming increasingly critical for business growth.
+You have likely heard the terms Edge Network and CDN at this point.
+There is a reason.
+The Internet and networking technology are becoming increasingly critical for business growth.
 More people are shopping and working online than ever before.
 Companies are now using the Internet as the primary outlet for increasing brand recognition, reaching customers, and converting sales.

 Although it seems like more users online equal more sales opportunities there is a problem.
 The internet is brutally competitive.
 And users are demanding data load faster.